AliciaF11/IHM_Python/README.md

   <img src="Image2.jpg"/>
 </p>

-## Fonctionnalités
+## Features
 ### Page 1
-Cette fenêtre permet de sélectionner un router pour ensuite y entrer ses caractéristiques.
+This window allows you to select a router and then enter its characteristics.
 ### Page 2
-Cette fenêtre comprend toutes les fonctionnalités que l'utilisateur peut modifier:
+This window includes all the features that the user can modify:
-* Changement du nom du routeur
+* Changed router name
-* Ajout d'une adresse IP
+* Add IP address
-* Suppression d'une adresse IP
+* Deletion of an IP address
-* Ajout de la passerelle par défaut
+* Add default gateway
-* Désactivation de la carte eth1
+* Disable eth1 card
-* Affichage de la table de routage
+* Routing table display
-* Fichier sauvegarde
+* Backup file

-#### Veuillez trouver les codes associés à ce projet au même endroit que le readme.md
+#### Please find the codes associated with this project in the same place as the readme.md